rolspace/blazor-football-scoreboard/README.md

 ## How to run locally

 For details on how to run each application separately, go to the README file for each of the host C# projects: the API, the Blazor UI, and the Worker.
-Each application can be started individually using the `dotnet cli` or with the VSCode launch config.
+Each application can be started individually using the `dotnet cli`, with the VSCode launch config, or with a Docker container.

-The preferred option to run the entire system is to launch all the applications together with a single click (or command) using Docker Compose.
+The preferred option to run the entire system together is to launch all the applications with a single click, or command, using Docker Compose.
 The Docker Compose file can be found at the root of the repository, `docker-compose.app.yml`

-The Compose file references an SQL file, `football_db.sql`, which seeds data into the database.
-The SQL file can be found in the `data` folder at the root of the repository.
-The very first time the Compose file starts, the container startup will take a bit longer due to the seeding process.
+The Compose file will start containers for all three applications, including the MySQL database where the game data is stored.
+In order to seed the database, the MySQL container references an SQL file, `football_db.sql`, found in the `data` folder at the root of the repository.
+It is important to be aware that the very first time the Compose file starts, the container startup will take a bit longer due to the seeding process.

 ### DB configuration